PulkitXChadha/PulkitXChadha/README.md

 ## Hi There!! <img src="https://github.com/PulkitXChadha/PulkitXChadha/blob/master/wave.gif" width="30px">

-My name is Pulkit Chadha I'm a Sr Solutions has Consultant and Multi Solution Architect working at Adobe.
+My name is Pulkit Chadha I'm a Sr Solutions Consultant and Multi Solution Architect working at Adobe.

 ## Connect with me on these platforms